robertonava08/GreenThumbIrrigation/README.md

           • 10/26/24 I would not really call this an issue however, I need to order an OLED display on Amazon so I can properly display the SML and battery life
           • 10/26/24 Other than the OLED screen the system itself and the code is pretty much done all I need now is to learn KiCad to create the PCB design
+          • 11/02/24 Would like to create a little animation of a plant when the OLED screen boots up to make it more user friendly and interactive